-An estate lawyer is an attorney who, through years of mentoring, continuing legal education and experience, understands how to advise Personal Representatives/Executors and estate beneficiaries on settling all of the affairs of a deceased person.
+A probate lawyer is type of state licensed attorney who, through years of mentoring, continuing legal education and experience, understands how to advise Personal Representatives, also known as Executors, and the beneficiaries of an estate on how to settle all of the final affairs of a deceased person, known as a decedent.

-An estate lawyer, also called a probate lawyer or attorney, is responsible for taking a Personal Representative/Executor through the entire probate process.
-An estate lawyer can also be hired to advise the beneficiary of an estate on legal and other matters presented to the beneficiary by the Personal Representative/Executor.
+Note that a probate lawyer can also be hired to advise the beneficiary of an estate on legal and other matters presented to the beneficiary by the Personal Representative during the course of the probate process.
+This can happen if the beneficiary doesn't get along with or know the Personal Representative very well.

-When representing a Personal Representative/Executor, the estate lawyer will assist with the following:
+When representing the Personal Representative of an estate, the probate lawyer will advise and assist with the following:

-- Locating and securing both probate and non probate assets
+- Locating and securing both probate assets and non probate assets

 - Obtaining date of death values and appraisals of all of the decedent's property